Neethu9074/carbon/docs/typescript.md

 We generally prefer not to add separate type declaration files for JavaScript files that are under our control.
 Instead, please translate the JavaScript files to TypeScript.
-Occassionally, this means that translation take a lot more time.
+Occasionally, this means that translation take a lot more time.
 We are aware of this and accept this downside.

 ### On React higher-order components (HOCs)

-React HOCs, e.g., `recompose`, `connectTo` and others within the `in-hoc` package shall not be translated to TypeScript.
+React HOCs, e.g., `connectTo` and others within the `in-hoc` package shall not be translated to TypeScript.
 Instead, refactor the file leveraging HOCs to use React hooks instead.